PostgREST/postgrest-docs/docs/api.rst

 Many-to-many relationships
 --------------------------

-Many-to-many relationships are established if a join table is detected.
-For this, the join table must contain foreign keys to other two tables and the foreign key columns must be part of the join table composite primary key.
+Many-to-many relationships are detected based on the join table.
+The join table must contain foreign keys to other two tables and they must be part of its composite key.

-For the many-to-many relationship between ``films`` and ``actors``.
+For the many-to-many relationship between ``films`` and ``actors``, the join table ``roles`` would be:

 .. code-block:: postgresql